 —DOJ Cybersecurity Unit

-Learn more about isolated, cloud-based browsing that provides 100-percent separation between the web and your device >
+Learn more about isolated, cloud-based browsing that provides 100-percent separation between the web and your device.

-Play it smart
+Do play it smart

 When conducting a dark web investigation where criminal activity occurs, there are several risks to consider.
 Make sure legal challenges for your team aren’t among them by creating a best practices protocol.
 These simple pieces of advice can go a long way toward avoiding legal pushback, but as always, consult your legal and security departments to create an official policy.